 - Overnight diapers: Huggies OverNites.
 Pampers does not have an overnight nappy although its Baby Dry range offers 12-hour protection.
 Naturally, Huggies OverNites win this particular comparison.

 - Training pants: Huggies Pull-Ups vs Pampers Easy Up.
 The training pants offering of both brands is great however the Huggies Pull-Ups have more size options and are able to accommodate kids who weigh upwards of 38lbs while Pampers only cater to those who weigh 37lbs.
+Here’s how the Huggies and Pampers pull-ups for boys and girls compare.

 - Bedwetting pants: Huggies GoodNites vs Pampers Underjams.
 By the same logic as applied above, Huggies GoodNites trump Pampers Underjams as they are available in more sizes as well as more design options which little ones love.